drohrbaugh9/rekt/DISCLAIMER.md

 ## CapsLock.vbs

 Repeatedly toggles Caps Lock.
 Windows may see this file as a threat, it is not.
+Here is the code as of 2015-06-25:
 ```
 ' https://github.com/drohrbaugh9/rekt/blob/shrekt/DISCLAIMER.md#capslockvbs
-Set wshShell =wscript.CreateObject("WScript.Shell")
+Set wshShell=wscript.CreateObject("WScript.Shell")
 do
 wscript.sleep 100
 wshshell.sendkeys"{CAPSLOCK}"